OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 **1.2** Information about the respective event, number of available tickets, ticket prices and payment methods is based entirely on the settings adopted by the respective organiser when posting an event on the XING Website.
 XING has absolutely no influence over these settings, and the organiser is responsible for ensuring that the settings used are correct.

-**1.3** The organiser may implement its own additional terms and conditions for an event it organises.
+**1.3** The organiser may implement their own additional terms and conditions for an event they organise.
 XING has absolutely no influence in that regard.

 **1.4** An uploaded event that offers tickets, states the number of available tickets, ticket prices, and payment methods constitutes an offer to conclude a purchase agreement.
 The participant enters into a purchase agreement by clicking on the respective button on the ticket order form.
 Valid acceptance of the offer by participants is contingent upon their completing all of the mandatory fields on the ticket order form.
 Immediately after entering into a purchase agreement, the participant shall receive an e-mail to confirm conclusion of the purchase agreement.
-The participant is obliged to inform XING if it does not receive this confirmation e-mail at all or in good time.
+The participant is obliged to inform XING if they do not receive this confirmation e-mail at all or in good time.

 **1.5** XING is permitted to cancel a participant’s order (unilateral right of cancellation) if the participant breaches the terms of the event stipulated in advance by the organiser or XING, or if the participant attempts to circumvent said terms.
 A declaration of cancellation may also take place implicitly by means of crediting the paid fees.
 Section 350 BGB does not apply.